-One of the staples of any trip to Yosemite National Park needs to be a dinner, or at least a tour, of the beautiful Majestic Yosemite Hotel (formerly the Ahwahnee Hotel).
+One of the staples of any trip to Yosemite National Park needs to be a dinner, or at least a tour, of the beautiful Ahwahnee Hotel.
 Located right in the center of the park, this hotel has a rich history of over 80 years in business and is the crown jewel of luxury in Yosemite Valley.
 It has hosted everyone from presidents to queens and is one of the most famous hotels in the National Park system.

 The standout for me during any trip to the Majestic Yosemite Hotel is a dinner in its famous dining room.
 The room feels like the real-life equivalent to the eating area in Hogwarts of Harry Potter fame.
-It has lavish vaulted ceilings, beautiful chandeliers, and wood that has been inlaid with a precision that is all but lost in modern artistry.
+It has lavish vaulted ceilings, beautiful chandeliers, and wood that has been inlaid with a precision and artistry.

 The dining room is even beautiful when the dimly lit hustle and bustle of dinner is in full swing.

 If you are attending dinner here, make sure you look at the dress code as it is required.
 On their website at the time of writing, it was:

 Dinner dress code in The Ahwahnee Dining Room is ‘Resort Casual.’
 Gentlemen are asked to wear collared shirts and long pants.
 Ladies are asked to wear dresses, skirts or slacks and blouses.
 Children over the age of four are asked to dress accordingly.
 Breakfast, brunch, and lunch dress are casual.

 As you would assume with a restaurant of this caliber, you can plan to spend 40 to 50 dollars a person for a meal here.
 While it is pricey, if you stay in Curry Village or even in the campgrounds, you can probably afford to splurge one night on a fancy meal.
 The food does live up to the price at least; I am still savoring over the fantastic dinner I had during my last trip here.